-- identify any applicable Bird Conservation Regions (BCRs) and BCR strategies13 applicable to the local and regional study areas; - describe the biodiversity of bird species and their types of associated habitats that are found or are likely to be found in the study areas, noting all avian species at risk and species of Indigenous importance or use; - identify the biodiversity measures (i.e. biotic and abiotic indicators) used to characterize the baseline avifauna biodiversity conditions and discuss the rationale for their selection; - provide estimates of the abundance and distribution, and information on the life history of migratory and non-migratory birds (e.g. waterfowl, raptors, shorebirds, forest birds, and other land birds) in the study areas; - provide maps showing areas of highest concentrations of species and identify areas of concentration of migratory birds, including sites used for migration, staging, breeding, feeding and resting.
-Maps must comply with requirements set out in section 21.5 Geospatial data requirements; - describe food webs and trophic linkages to summarize biotic interactions.
+- identify any applicable Bird Conservation Regions (BCRs) and BCR strategies applicable to the local and regional study areas; - describe the biodiversity of bird species and their types of associated habitats that are found or are likely to be found in the study areas, noting all avian species at risk and species of Indigenous importance or use; - identify the biodiversity measures (i.e. biotic and abiotic indicators) used to characterize the baseline avifauna biodiversity conditions and discuss the rationale for their selection; - provide estimates of the abundance and distribution, and information on the life history of migratory and non-migratory birds (e.g. waterfowl, raptors, shorebirds, forest birds, and other land birds) in the study areas; - provide maps showing areas of highest concentrations of species and identify areas of concentration of migratory birds, including sites used for migration, staging, breeding, feeding and resting.
+Maps must comply with requirements set out in section 21.5 Geospatial data requirements;

+&lt;sup>18 See: Bird Conservation Regions and strategies

+- describe food webs and trophic linkages to summarize biotic interactions.
 Ensure described food webs or interactions are relevant to the study areas since these can vary geographically and by ecosystem; - provide a characterization of habitat features found in the Project area that are associated with the presence of those bird species that are likely to be affected, based on the best available existing information (e.g. land cover types, vegetation, aquatic elements, fragmentation).
-This information can refer to the habitat description required in section 8.6 Vegetation and riparian, wetland and terrestrial environments-Vegetation and riparian, wetland and terrestrial environments; - provide an estimate of year-round bird use of the area (e.g. winter, spring migration, breeding season, fall migration), based on data from existing sources and surveys to provide current field data if required to generate reliable estimates.
-In each portion of the year, survey effort must account for differences in species movements including: winter usage of highly habitat reliant species and highly mobile species that will accurately characterize the use of a site;
+This information can refer to the habitat description required in section 8.6 Vegetation and riparian, wetland and terrestrial environments; - provide an estimate of year-round bird use of the area (e.g. winter, spring migration, breeding season, fall migration), based on data from existing sources and surveys to provide current field data if required to generate reliable estimates.
+In each portion of the year, survey effort must account for differences in species movements including: winter usage of highly habitat reliant species and highly mobile species that will accurately characterize the use of a site; - identify all federal species at risk and critical habitat in the study areas, sites that are likely to be sensitive locations and habitat for birds, and environmentally significant areas.

-13 See: Bird Conservation Regions and strategies

-- identify all federal species at risk and critical habitat in the study areas, sites that are likely to be sensitive locations and habitat for birds, and environmentally significant areas.
 These include national parks, Areas of Natural or Scientific Interest, Migratory Bird Sanctuaries, Important Bird Areas or other priority areas or sanctuaries for birds, National Wildlife Areas, World Biosphere Reserves and provincially or territorially designated areas, such as wildlife areas.
-This information can supplement the requirements in section 3.2 Project location Project location; and - describe the use (magnitude, timing) of migratory and non-migratory birds as a source of country foods (traditional foods) and where use has Indigenous cultural importance.
+This information can supplement the requirements in section 3.2 Project location; and - describe the use (magnitude, timing) of migratory and non-migratory birds as a source of country foods (traditional foods) and where use has Indigenous cultural importance.

-Relevant information sources are provided in section 21.2 Sources of baseline information Sources of baseline information.
+Relevant information sources are provided in section 21.2 Sources of baseline information.
 The Proponent should consult the Framework for the Scientific Assessment of Potential Project Impacts on Birds for examples of project types and recommended techniques for assessing effects on migratory birds.